-he dominating features of the landscape of the Franconian Switzerland are its mountain chains, steep slopes and the valleys of the rivers Wiesent, Plüttlach, and Trubach.
+The dominating features of the landscape of the Franconian Switzerland are its mountain chains, steep slopes and the valleys of the rivers Wiesent, Plüttlach, and Trubach.
 The region lives up to its name above and below ground.

 In the olden days, the area was at a crossroads of numerous trade routes, as can be witnessed by the number of fortresses, castles and ruins.
 Today, these old landmarks are welcome destinations for hikers and bicyclists like.
-The Franconian Switzerland is especially beautiful during the spring when thousands of fruit trees are in bloom.
+The Region is especially beautiful during the spring when thousands of fruit trees are in bloom.
 The produce can be enjoyed fresh late in the summer or, if you so desire, you can wait yet a little longer and get your summer keepsake in the form of high-proof schnapps from a local distillery.